conor012/HPC4M_Optimisation/README.md

 ### C++ Software Structure

 - [x]  Use of Eigen or Armadillo?
-- [ ] Intel MKL for distributed linear algebra
+- [x] ~~Intel MKL for distributed linear algebra~~ We aren't working with large enough dimensions to make this worthwhile

 ### Basic Algorithms